-If you agree with that old expression that recognizing the problem is half the battle, then members of the cyber security profession have cause for optimism, at least based on the findings of KPMG's 2018 Global CEO Outlook.
+If you agree with that old expression that recognising the problem is half the battle, then members of the cyber security profession have cause for optimism, at least based on the findings of KPMG's 2018 Global CEO Outlook.

 That's because our annual survey of the world's leading CEOs revealed a higher - and perhaps more realistic - level of concern about the threat of a cyber attack compared to last year.
 But before we celebrate this breakthrough attitudinal-shift among senior executives, remember that the bigger battle, and harder work, lies ahead.

-It's clear that there is a rising sense of `cyber certainty' among the CEOs, as they recognize that the likelihood of their organization becoming a victim of a cyber attack is a case of `when,' and not `if'.
+It's clear that there is a rising sense of `cyber certainty' among the CEOs, as they recognise that the likelihood of their organisation becoming a victim of a cyber attack is a case of `when,' and not `if'.
 Almost half of the executives held this view and they now rate cyber security threats as the second highest risk to their firm's future growth, up from fifth place in our 2017 survey.

 In addition, more than half of the CEOs stated that a strong cyber strategy is critical to engendering trust with their key stakeholders.
 And they feel a sense of urgency, since only 51 percent of survey respondents said they are well-prepared for a cyber attack.

 How has cyber security made its way onto the radar of so many CEOs?
 It's partly due to the number of high profile cyber incidents in the past year, which have turned cyber into a universal threat across industries, from shipping to manufacturing, and beyond the traditionally-viewed higher risk sectors such as banking or technology.